The Conundrum of Vocabulary Games

 The simple reason that there aren't many good vocabulary games is that the constraints are pretty high.

-The prime constraint is the first tenet of games: "games are a series of interesting choices."
+The prime constraint is the first tenet of games: "games are a series of interesting choices" (Sid Meier).
 This basically means that good games invest the player with a sense of interest or engagement through the choices the game presents.
-In low-narrative games, like match three-games (Candy Crush), or traditional board games (Checkers, etc.) or something like Angry Birds, the game presents multiple binary choices (do this now or do that now, but not both); the interest comes from deciding which choice to make, and in the case of dexterity games, performing that activity.
-So in Angry birds the decision is "which part of the structure am I most likely to be able to knock down given the bird-type I'm firing and the difficulty of hitting that part of the structure?"
+In low-narrative games, like match three-games (Candy Crush), or traditional board games (Checkers, etc.) or something like Angry Birds, the game presents multiple binary choices (do this now or do that now, but not both); the interest comes from deciding which choice to make, and in the case of dexterity games, performing that activity correctly.
+So in Angry Birds the decision is "which part of the structure am I most likely to be able to knock down given the bird-type I'm firing and the difficulty of hitting that part of the structure?"
 That’s an interesting choice.
 Put that in your game and ba-pa-bippidy-doo, you’re pushing plush dolls and action figures and shitty bird-themed movies.
-Hookers and blow all the way around.

 An example of incorporating interesting choices in a vocabulary game is a board game that I use in class.
 It uses the mechanics of Reversi (Othello), the game in which you capture the opponent’s pieces by bookending them with your own, thus flipping them to your color.
 In the classroom game there are two teams, with a set of cards that function like the black and white sides of reversi pieces (blue on one side, yellow on the other), but also have text written on them.
 A target word is written on one side of each card and a definition or synonym is written on the other.
 The choice that the players make is “which move is the best to capture board space (or deny an opportunity to my opponent) based on my chance of correctly guessing the information that is on the other side of the cards I intend to flip.”
-So for example, a player may have the choice between trying to flip six cards to their color, four of which she is unsure of answering correctly, or flipping three cards that she’s certain to get right, and each choice may offer different opportunities to the other player.
-Each choice influences the progression of the game directly, by giving or denying future opportunities.
+So for example, a player may have the choice between trying to flip six cards to their color, four of which she is unsure of answering correctly, or flipping three cards that she’s certain to get right, with each choice presenting a different opportunity cost (each choice influences the progression of the game directly, by giving or denying future opportunities).
 It’s pretty engaging, especially when played in teams, and incorporates a good deal of review as the cards in the middle of the board get flipped back and forth repeatedly.

 We could spend all day talking about different kinds of choice in games, but since we’re by necessity limited to low-narrative games, so we’ll just stick with those for now (there are plenty of potentially great narrative games, but, sadly, they need predetermined vocabulary sets, large budgets, player investment, and don’t look good to admin types).
-Here’s a link to a mock-up of a reading fluency game I designed when the last ELL website CEO (Arnar Jensson at Cooori) asked me to design a reading/vocab game (the player is just typing in the cloze blanks and selecting the characters) (https://www.youtube.com/watch?v=li_Dm8bQro8).
+Here’s a link to a mock-up of a reading fluency game I designed when the last ELL website CEO (Arnar Jensson at Cooori) asked me to design a reading/vocab game (the player is just typing in the cloze blanks and selecting the characters) (https://youtu.be/887y1b-ZcC0).
 The primary issue with the design is the difficulty of matching it to specific curriculum or outcomes.
 That is, it would make a decent direct-to-end-users game, but isn't something that teachers could slot into their curriculum easily (also, not a vocabulary game, so back to the point).

 One way that quiz games are made more interesting is by employing additional mechanics (mechanic = game rule or condition) that apply pressure or cognitive load to the choice: